Mdsomratakbor/Github-Tutorial/git-config.md

 **--local**

 `By default, git config will write to a local level if no configuration option is passed.
 Local level configuration is applied to the context repository git config gets invoked in.
 Local configuration values are stored in a file that can be found in the repo's .git directory: .git/config`

+**--global**

+Global level configuration is user-specific, meaning it is applied to an operating system user.
+Global configuration values are stored in a file that is located in a user's home directory. ~ /.gitconfig on unix systems and C:\Users\<username>\.gitconfig on windows